~ 17 MIN READ

 Are your projects linked to your strategy?
 Should they be?
 Download our Project Management Field Guide to find out.

 A program is a group of projects aimed toward a particular goal.
 For example, if you are a municipality with a goal to improve safety, you may have a program related to one land corridor comprised of projects to improve lighting, repair the streets, police neighborhoods, etc. Projects are a subset of a program.
+A Program Management Dashboard allows you to understand how your projects are impacting your program.

 A portfolio is a group of projects within one business unit or department.
 The portfolio owners (or office) are responsible for managing the budget and resources, while ensuring projects are strategic and will help the entire organization execute its initiatives.
 The owners answer questions like, “How much money are we spending on our projects?” and “How do we prioritize our spending?”
 The portfolio office must also be aware of potential conflicts, like redesigning a sales process for a product or service that will soon be discontinued.